Integrations

 Pattern 1 — Reminder and recall systems

-The native BP reminder system works but is limited.
+BP’s native reminder system covers the essentials.
+Practices needing multi-channel or chronic-disease recall workflows extend it.
 Practices that have outgrown it usually want:

 The build shape: a daily extract of upcoming appointments and patients due for recall, joined against the contact preferences in BP, run through a messaging platform like Twilio.
 Status updates flow back into BP via the appointment update endpoint, so the front desk sees the same picture as the integration.

-The trap to avoid: building this as a one-way blast.
-The reply path is what makes it useful; without it, you’ve replicated BP’s built-in reminders with extra steps.
+Watch out for the one-way blast version.
+The reply path is what makes it useful.
+Without it, you’ve rebuilt BP’s native reminders with extra steps.

 Pattern 2 — Online booking and intake

-This is one of the integrations that pays back quickly.
-Every minute reception isn’t spending on the phone reading dates back to a patient is a minute of value.
+This one pays back quickly.
+Every minute reception isn’t reading dates back over the phone is a minute of value.

 Pattern 3 — Billing and accounting reconciliation